Top 10 Tips for Altitude Hiking

 Prepare your body and mind.

 Hiking at altitude is difficult and requires a good level of both mental and physical fitness.
-Weekend day walks, with packs, are an excellent way to train your body.
-There are many other everyday habits you can include too – take the stairs instead of the elevator, park your car far from the shop entrance, and walk up hill as much as possible.
+Weekend day walks, with heavy packs, are an excellent way to train your body.
+There are many other everyday habits you can include too – take the stairs instead of the elevator, park your car far from the shop entrance, and walk uphill as much as possible.
 All these ‘one percenters’ will pay off when you are nearing the summit.

 Mental fitness is harder to develop, though just as important.
 I have often seen hikers overcome a lack of physical fitness with their advanced mental toughness.
 The one tip I can offer is that if you are not 100% dedicated to reaching the top, and you just kinda want to do it, then it’s unlikely that you will.